 The Fig.~\ref{fig1} shows the Feynman diagrams for the charged and neutral current mediated $\nu-e$ scattering processes in a general U$(1)_X$ model.
+For the sake of completeness of U(1) scenario, we also consider the leptophilic model $L_{\mu} - L_e$ in our analysis.
 Following the scattering processes shown in Fig.~\ref{fig1}, we estimate the complete differential scattering cross section $\dfrac{d \sigma(\nu e)}{dT}$( with respect to the recoil kinetic energy $(T)$ of the outgoing electron ) including the interference effects.
 The SM cross section for $\nu -e$ scattering mediated by the $W$ and $Z$ bosons is given by

 where $E_{\nu}$ is the energy of the incoming neutrino, $G_{F}$ is the Fermi constant, $m_e$ is the mass of electron, and $T \, (0 < T <\dfrac{2E^2_{\nu}}{2E_{\nu} + m_e} )$ is the recoil kinetic energy of the outgoing electron.
 The values of $a_1$ and $a_2$ for various flavor of neutrinos (anti-neutrinos) are given in Table. \ref{tab2}.